herropaul/supremeBot/README.md

 ```
 pip install -r requirements.txt
 ```
-* For my **Chrome** users, be sure to download a [Chrome Driver](https://chromedriver.chromium.org/downloads) to open up the chrome browser with the bot.
+* For **Chrome** users, be sure to download a [Chrome Driver](https://chromedriver.chromium.org/downloads) to open up the chrome browser with the bot.
 Here's how it should look like to access the chrome driver
 ```
 from splinter import Browser
 executable_path = {'executable_path': r'/path/to/chromedriver'}